Work samples

 • Poetry from Dave's chapbooks

-After covers of published poetry chapbooks, Dave has samples of his poems and a flyer for a poetry reading among the many he organized.
+With a first page showing covers of three published poetry chapbooks, Dave gives samples of his poems and a flyer for a poetry reading among the many he organized.
+That makes his literary efforts performative, not just on the page.

 About david